cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/1/3_-_Systems.md

 #### --interface-type and --interface-master
 One of the other advanced networking features supported by Cobbler is NIC bonding and bridging.
 You can use this to bond multiple physical network interfaces to one single logical interface to reduce single points of failure in your network, or to create bridged interfaces for things like tunnels and virtual machine networks.
 Supported values for the --interface-type parameter are "bond", "bond_slave", "bridge", "bridge_slave" and "bonded_bridge_slave".
 If one of the "_slave" options is specified, you also need to define the master-interface for this bond using --interface-master=INTERFACE.

-**Note:** The options "master" and "slave" are deprecated, and are assumed to me "bond" and "bond_slave" when encountered.
-When a system object is saved, the deprecated values will be overwritten with the new, correct values.
+<div class="alert alert-info alert-block"><b>Note:</b> The options "master" and "slave" are deprecated, and are assumed to me "bond" and "bond_slave" when encountered.
+When a system object is saved, the deprecated values will be overwritten with the new, correct values.</div>

 For more details on using these interface types, please see the {% linkup title:"Advanced Networking" extrameta:2.4.0 %} section.